Final Salary Pensions

 4. Health - Those who live the longest get the most out of a Final Salary pension, but those who expect to have a shorter life expectancy might do better to transfer if this means there is a balance left in their pension fund when they die which can be passed on.
 (Note that HMRC may challenge this for those who die within two years of a transfer.)

 5. Employer solvency - While most pensions will be paid in full, every year some sponsoring employers go bankrupt.
-If the Final Salary pension scheme goes into the PPF, you could lose 10% if you are under pension age and may get lower annual increases but if you have transferred out, you are not affected.
+If the Final Salary pension scheme goes into the PPF, you could lose 10% if you are under pension age and may get lower annual increases, underfunded Schemes are likely to reduce Transfers to reflect the funding position; reducing the potential benefits of a transfer but if you have transferred out, you are not affected.
+But Pensions in payment are protected 100%.

 Five Good Reasons to Stay